 Why does furniture poverty exist?

-Social housing tenancies are unfurnished and often do not include flooring, curtains or white goods such as ovens and washing machines.
-So when a family is given a Council or housing association property, it is often completely bare and up to the family to furnish.
+Social housing tenancies are unfurnished and do not even include flooring, curtains or white goods such as ovens and washing machines, so they never include basic items of furniture.
+When a family is given a Council or housing association property, it is often completely bare and up to the family to furnish.
 For those on low incomes or on benefits, this is often impossible.

 Many families are also living in poor quality temporary accommodation, which does not always provide basic items.